jseusx/CSCI4120/HW1_KNN/README.md

 foo@bar:~$ python3 'iris_KNN.py'
 ...
 ```
-You will then be shown a linechart similar to this and get to see the accuracies being displayed per k:
+You will then be shown accuracies per k and a linechart showing the values visually similar to this:
 ![linechart plotting K values vs Average Accuracy](mpl_HW1.png)

 ### Which K works best?